-This secure connection prevents gases from leaking at the connection point during measurement and is essential to ensure accurate measurements.
+Note This secure connection prevents gases from leaking at the connection point during measurement and is essential to ensure accurate measurements.

-- 6. If the etCO2 sampling line dialog appears on your screen, watch the animation and confirm that you have connected the sampling line correctly, then touch OK to dismiss the dialog. - 7.
-Connect the sampling line to the patient as described in the directions for use supplied with the sampling line. - 8.
+- 5. Watch the animation on the etCO2 sampling line dialog and confirm that you have connected the sampling line correctly, then touch OK to dismiss the dialog. - 6.
+If the etCO2 sampling line dialog appears on your screen, watch the animation and confirm that you have connected the sampling line correctly, then touch OK to dismiss the dialog. - 7.
+Verify that you are using the Continuous Monitoring profile. - Note If "Allow profile change" is enabled in Advanced settings, the device attempts to shift automatically to the Continuous Monitoring profile when you connect the sensor cable. - 8.
+Connect the sampling line to the patient as described in the directions for use supplied with the sampling line. - 9.
 Perform the following checks: - a.
 Check that CO2 values appear on the monitor. - b.
 Check the patient type.
 Make sure it is correct to ensure accurate sampling. - c.
-Touch the alarm control to ensure the alarms are set appropriately.

-d.
-Toggle to the waveform view to ensure that a complete waveform appears.

-Note When the cannula is not on the patient, the etCO2 value is 0.

-Note After you connect the sampling line, the monitor immediately searches for breaths, but it does not indicate a No Breath condition before any valid breaths have been detected.

-Note To avoid moisture buildup and sampling line occlusion during suction or nebulization of intubated patients, stop the CO2 pump and remove the sampling line luer connector from the monitor.
+Touch the alarm control to ensure the alarms are set appropriately. - d.
+Toggle to the waveform view to ensure that a complete waveform appears. - Note When the cannula is not on the patient, the etCO2 value is blank. - Note After you connect the sampling line, the monitor immediately searches for breaths, but it does not indicate a No Breath condition before any valid breaths have been detected. - Note To avoid moisture buildup and sampling line occlusion during suction or nebulization of intubated patients, stop the CO2 pump and remove the sampling line luer connector from the monitor.

 Note Replace the sampling line according to hospital protocol or when a blockage is indicated by the device.
 Excessive patient secretions or a buildup of liquids in the airway tubing might occlude the sampling line, requiring more frequent replacement.

-Note When the message "Occlusion in the gas line" appears on the screen, indicating that the sampling line attached to the monitor is blocked, the monitor's CO2 pump will stop.
-Follow the instructions in the

-Troubleshooting section of this manual to correct the problem.
+Note When the message "Check for occlusion in gas line" appears on the screen, indicating that the sampling line attached to the monitor is blocked, the monitor's CO2 pump will stop.
+Follow the instructions in the Troubleshooting section of this manual to correct the problem.